Editorial: Deconstruction Tree

 - If $\mathrm{sub}[v] < v$, every vertex below $v$ on its branch is strictly smaller than $v$.
 Then $v$ is a branch champion: it can become max leaf once everything below it on that branch is cleared.

 Only champions can contribute to distinct sets.
-Non-champions are invisible in the answer.
+Non-champions are invisible in the final sum.

 Let $s$ be the maximum-index leaf.
 Round 1 always adds $s$ to $S$.
 No choice there.